 Subluxation (bones out of proper alignment)

 Chiropractors specialize in locating and correcting subluxations in the neck.
-Spinal bones being out of alignment can cause pressure on nearby spinal nerves.
-This can cause pain in the neck, head, or even a variety of issues into the arms and hands.
+Spinal bones being out of alignment can lead to nerve pressure.
+This nerve pressure can result in pain in the neck, head, or even a variety of issues into the arms and hands.
 Exercises, stretches, and medication can help with neck pain, but none of those will correct misalignment in the neck.
-In Springfield, Illinois, chiropractors are the only doctors able to correct subluxation in the spine safely and effectively.
+At Capitol Chiropractic, we are experts in finding and correcting subluxation.
 Chiropractic adjustments are performed using specific tools or the doctor’s hands to quickly correct misalignments.
-They often provide instant relief for subluxation related neck pain.
+If subluxation is your primary problem, you may find you feel better immediately after your adjustment.

 Tech neck is a relatively new term that refers to neck pain resulting from looking down at electronic devices or working at a desk for too long.
 It’s no wonder is such a pervasive issue since the average person today spends over 4 hours on their cell phone.
 Just like all forms of poor posture, tech neck increases stress on the neck.
 The doctors at Capitol Chiropractic specialize in improving posture and alleviating neck pain that stems from Tech Neck.